 Life doesn’t have to suck just because you have cancer, have any other hardcore disease – or are just getting old.
 But it sure can be if the so-called leaders of our communities, especially the ones perched in the ivory towers of storied healthcare providers, don’t step up and help us out.

 We need you to lobby for our communities to be places that prioritize people and engagement – not cars and box stores.
 We need you take some of the money you don’t pay in taxes and invest it in community gardens, farmers markets and street fairs that showcase local art that encourage creative engagement.
 We need you to lead the way on healthy eating by including cooking and nutrition as an integral part of our treatment.
 And while you’re at it – include our stakeholders.
 We need you to be advocates for engagement and “getting out of the house.”
 Communities that encourage something as simple as allowing dogs in parks will boost their residents’ collective health and well-being.

 We need you to reach out to us with transportation, especially when we live more than an hour away.
-I’d like to see how many CEOs go through a ten-hour chemo infusion session only to drive themselves an hour home to two elderly parents they have to help caregive.
+I’d like to see how many CEOs go through a ten-hour chemo infusion session only to drive themselves an hour home to two elderly parents and a life of a caregiver … like me.
 Probably not many.
 The life of a cancer patient is seldom one of a giving extended family waiting at the beck and call.
 Often it’s flipped.
 Cancer affects anyone and everyone … regardless of the burden of their obligations and responsibilities.